 Use Generic Medication Where Possible

-Generics medications are almost always way cheaper than their brand equivalent, so it only makes sense to use generic when you can!
+Generic medications are almost always way cheaper than their brand equivalent, so it only makes sense to use generic when you can!
 Worried that the generic won’t be as effective?
 Here’s the thing.
 The actual drug is the same in both the generic and brand medication so the only thing that is different is the “filler” product.
 Ninety-nine percent of the time people can use the generic medication and it will work just as well for them.
 So, assuming your doctor okays it, I suggest that you always fill your prescriptions with the generic medication.

 Ask for a Less Expensive Alternative (whether you have insurance or not)